1 Giant Reese’s Pieces Peanut Butter Cookie

-You see, I like cookies.
-And I especially like cookie pies.
-You know, those HUGE cookies the size of a pizza?
-They’re too good to be true.
-I had a big peanut butter cookie craving the other day… the kind a pizza cookie could remedy.
+I love cookies the size of a pizza!
+I had a big peanut butter cookie craving the other day.
+The kind only a pizza cookie could remedy.

 However, I clearly do not need a cookie THAT big, nor do I need an entire batch of cookies lying around my apartment.
 My solution was to take the middle road and bake a moderately-sized pizza cookie.
 About the size of my head.

-The cookie is giant.
+This cookie is giant.
 Completely ridiculous.
 Over the top.
-It’s absolutely everything you want and more, trust me.
-The cookie recipe is reduced from a larger dough recipe – only 2 tablespoons of this, 2 tablespoons of that.
-This recipe could be easily divided into 4 smaller peanut butter cookies if this big guy is too much to handle!
-Be sure to reduce the baking time to about 9-10 minutes if going that route.
+The cookie recipe is reduced from a larger dough recipe – only 2 Tablespoons of this, 2 Tablespoons of that.
+This recipe can easily be divided into 4 smaller peanut butter cookies, but reduce the baking time to about 9-10 minutes.

 1 Giant Reese's Pieces Peanut Butter Cookie